-I could barely make out the shape of a man fishing through the thick fog.
+I could barely make out the shape of a man fishing through the fog.
 A dense cloud hung over the water that morning, wrapping everything in a white shroud, and I felt water enter my lungs with every breath.
-Eventually, the rising sun punched holes through the white sheet, further decreasing visibility with mirrored reflections.
+Eventually, the rising sun punched holes through a white sheet, further decreasing visibility with mirrored reflections.
 Then within the next half hour, solar warmth provided enough heat to turn the big cloud into vapor.
 And as the fog dissipated over the river, Mike’s thin form came into view.

 He moved like a machine in rhythm.
 He zigged and zagged across the pocket water, casting and catching, netting and releasing one trout after another.
 The machine paused to catch its breath only when Mike spent thirty seconds tying a knot.
 From my perspective downstream, it was perfection.